Education in Villages of Haryana

 The villages of Haryana have quite an impressive educational scenario.
 The government authorities have established several government primary schools in the villages of Haryana to provide the children proper education.
-After getting the primary and secondary education in their villages, the young students can pursue higher education in the colleges and universities located in the urban areas of the state.
+Students can also pursue higher education in the colleges and universities located in the urban areas of the state.
 The authorities have also taken many initiatives to further improve the educational status of the villages of Haryana in near future.

 Like most of the other states in India, the principal occupation in the villages of Haryana is agriculture.
-About 70% of the total population of Haryana is depended upon agriculture to earn their livelihood and this has made the state self-sufficient in food grains production.
+About 70 percent of the total population of Haryana is depended upon agriculture to earn their livelihood and this has made the state self-sufficient in food grains production.
 The state is also one of the top contributors of food grains to the Indian market.
-In fact, Haryana together with Punjab is called the ‘Grain Bowl` of India.
-There are two major types of crops namely Rabi and Kharif cultivated in the villages of Haryana, depending upon the two cultivation seasons.
-The most important Kharif crops cultivated in Haryana include rice, jowar, bajra, maize, cotton, jute, sugarcane, sesame, groundnut, etc. On the other hand, the major Rabi crops are wheat, tobacco, gram, linseed, rapeseed, mustard, etc. The other important crops cultivated in the villages of Haryana include barley, millets, pulses, oilseeds, corn, etc.
+In fact, Haryana together with Punjab is called the ‘Grain Bowl of India’.
+There are 2 major types of crops namely Rabi and Kharif cultivated in the villages of Haryana.
+The most important Kharif crops cultivated in Haryana include rice, jowar, bajra, maize, cotton, jute, sugarcane, sesame, groundnut, etc. On the other hand, the major Rabi crops are wheat, tobacco, gram, linseed, rapeseed, mustard, etc. The other important crops cultivated in the villages of Haryana include barley, millet, pulses, oilseeds, corn, etc.

-Apart from agriculture, many people in the villages of Haryana are also engaged in dairy farming.
-The extensive dairy farming has given the state the title of ‘Milk Pail` of India.
+Apart from agriculture; many people in the villages of Haryana are also engaged in dairy farming.
+The extensive dairy farming has given the state the title of ‘Milk Pail of India’.
 The major dairy products produced in Haryana include Milk, Ghee, Butter, Dahi, Paneer, etc. Horticulture and vegetable farming have also been taken as occupation by many villagers in the recent years.
-The fruits like oranges, malta, kinnoo, mausami, ber (Indian Jujube), mangoes, etc. are cultivated quite extensively in the villages of Haryana.
-Besides agriculture and farming, the villagers in Haryana are also engaged in the industries like automobile, cement, dairy, sugar, textiles, paper, engineering, agro-based industries, electricity production, etc. They are involved in different small scale industries like making Agricultural Implements, Woolen Blankets, Industrial Thermometers, Foundry, Fabrication, Paper Board, the leather goods like Ban Rope Making, Niwar Manufacturing, pottery, embroidery, weaving etc. as well.
-Many villagers are also involved in the mines and minerals industries like Limestone, marble, sulphur, etc.
+The fruits like oranges, malta, kinnoo, mausami, ber, mangoes, etc. are cultivated quite extensively in the villages of Haryana.
+Besides agriculture and farming, the villagers in Haryana are also engaged in the industries like automobile, cement, dairy, sugar mills, textiles, paper, engineering, agro-based industries, electricity production, etc.